 The science museum has been around since the 1920s, and is still super popular today.
 I remember visiting back in the 90s when I was a child (my first visit to London) and it was so much fun!

 The museum is brilliant resource for both children and adults- as well as lots of interactive displays, there are also a ton of educational galleries about medicine, mathematics and outer space.
+It’s a great place to head to if you are visiting London with a toddler.

 You might also enjoy: 100 free things to do in London